Doxuno

 Notices: Notices shall be given in writing to the addresses stated in this Agreement (or such other address as notified in writing) and shall be deemed received on delivery if delivered by hand, on the next business day if sent by pre-paid first-class post, or on the next business day following transmission if sent by email.

-Counterparts: This Agreement may be executed in counterparts, each of which when executed shall constitute a duplicate original, and delivery of an executed counterpart by email (PDF) or qualified electronic signature is effective delivery.
+Counterparts: This Agreement may be executed in counterparts, each of which when executed shall constitute a duplicate original, and delivery of an executed counterpart by email (PDF) or qualified electronic signature in accordance with the Electronic Communications Act 2000 is effective delivery.

 LICENSOR